Sarah Jane Barnett is an Aotearoa writer and editor

 Her debut poetry collection A Man Runs into a Woman was a finalist in the 2013 New Zealand Post Book Awards.
 Sarah’s second collection WORK was published in October 2015.
 Her poems often inhabit the lives of others, and ask how we find connection and intimacy after trauma.
 Her essays explore the multifaceted theme of modern womanhood.
 Sarah’s memoir Notes on Womanhood on womanhood and midlife was published by Otago University Press in June 2022.

 Sarah works as a freelance writer, editor and creative writing teacher.
 She was the Literature Editor for The Pantograph Punch from 2016–2018.
 Some recent editing projects include He’s So Masc by Chris Tse, How to Live by Helen Rickerby, and Moth Hour by Anne Kennedy, as well as the “Environment” and “Hauora” issues of the NZEI Te Riu Roa magazine, Ako.
-She also works as a weaver @sarahjaneweaves.

 Sarah has a Masters from the IIML and a PhD from Massey University.
 Her PhD examined the strategies used by North American poet Robert Hass to depict nature in his first four collections.
 Sarah lives in Wellington with her family.
 You can contact Sarah on the ‘Editing Services’ page.